HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 ﻿Cykura
 Authors: Alex Zheng, Animan Patil, Vicram Vijayakumar
-Revision: 5.12.21
+Revision: 5.23.21

 Introduction:
 It is the year 2873.
 Your village has been invaded by an advanced alien race and all of the villagers were kidnapped by Doctor Bowgetaroth.
 You were also severely injured in the invasion.
 However you were taken in by a mysterious man and transformed into a cyborg.
 Meanwhile, the villain is planning to return to his home planet.
 Now, you, as the player, must defeat the villain and rescue the villagers while facing his minions.

 In this 2D platformer game, the player must defeat various enemies while traversing the game to finally clear the villain.
 This game is intended for middle and high school students, but it can be played by anyone to get rid of boredom and have fun.
 Initially the player can only punch to cause damage to enemies.
 But after defeating each enemy, the player gains a new ability which can be used.
 These various abilities include fireball, water wave, and leaf dash.
 However, defeating enemies is not all there is to the game.
-You must navigate through the level while avoiding spikes and holes in the ground to not get hurt with the help of platforms.
+You must navigate through the level while avoiding spikes and holes in the ground to not get hurt with the help of stationary and moving platforms.
 Will you be able to vanquish Doctor Bowgetaroth and save your fellow villagers?